kalefranz/nikn/content/articles/publications/MRS_SZhang_0611.md

 however, does not affect the luminescence efficiency of doped quantum dots.
 Time resolved PL experiments show that the PL decay times of the doped samples have weak dependence on dot size and are much longer than that of the undoped sample.
-The two doped CdSe QD samples show strong Intersubband IR absorption that peaked at 2.54 μm, 2.69 μm and 3.51 μm.
+The two doped CdSe QD samples show strong intersubband IR absorption that peaked at 2.54 μm, 2.69 μm and 3.51 μm.